 In order to reduce the Alfvén continuum across a wide range of L-shells, the magnetic field strength must reduce, or the mass density must increase, or a combination of both.
-Figure 3(a)

-demonstrates the effect of the ring current in reducing the local magnetic field strength at the field strength observed by Van Allen Probes (Kletzing et al., 2014) relative to the IGRF away from 1.0 in the same manner as Shen et al. (2014) discussed that is mirrored by the negative enhancement in the Dst index.
+Figure 3(a) demonstrates the effect of the ring current in reducing the local magnetic field strength at the Van Allen Probes A and B throughout the storm, by displaying the ratio between the magnetic field strength observed by Van Allen Probes (Kletzing et al., 2014) relative to the IGRF (International Geomagnetic Reference Field).
+Note that there is a clear reduction in the ratio away from 1.0 in the same manner as Shen et al. (2014) discussed that is mirrored by the negative enhancement in the Dst index.
 This implies that the expected magnetic field as measured by the Van Allen Probes is significantly suppressed during the storm main phase and in response to the evolving ring current.